kyphan38/web/assets/docs/technical/soft skills/6-ccm.md

   - During incidents, avoid overloading them with details (e.g., the root cause, who's fixing it).
 That level of detail is for engineers or the incident manager
 - Seek ongoing feedback on major outcomes
   - They want visibility into performance and impact
-  - For rollouts, update them with clear statuses: is it green, yellow, or red?
+  - For rollouts, update them with clear statuses: Is it green, yellow, or red?
 Do we have feature parity?
 What's the customer feedback?
 - Create alignment
   - Ensure your work aligns with the organization's strategy, mission, and vision
 - Be consistent to build trust and rapport (close relationship)